Quick Answer

 Birds Interact With Critical Systems

-Birds do not stay in isolated areas.
+Birds do not stay in isolated areas of a facility.
 They land on rooftops, electrical units, HVAC systems, loading docks, and walkways.
 These are operational zones, not cosmetic ones.

 Small Issues Cascade Quickly